Simple Sourdough

 Sourdough Starter

 It's your yeast.
-It's natural, and you're about to grow it - unlike the fast-acting, dried stuff that goes into ultra-processed bread.
+It's natural, and you're about to grow your own.

 Top tip

-I use rye wholemeal flour for this bit, because you get turbo-bubbles.
-You can use plain flour, or bread flour, but it might take longer because it's less bacteria-ey.
-Don't use 00 grade pizza flour, and definitely don't use self raising.
-Absolutley avoid bleached stuff.
+You can use plain flour, or bread flour, for this but I use rye wholemeal flour because you get serious bubbles.
+Just don't use 00 grade pizza flour, definitely don't use self raising, and absolutley avoid bleached stuff.

 We want au naturel - full of the bacteria we need.